Compdrug203/Workshop-4/README.md

 This will lead to the creation of RNA, and then RNA can be used tocreate proteins.
 Proteins, however, can often have stochastic behaviors, especially due to is polymeric structure.
 In order for aprotein to have its expected function, it needs to have a correct folding (F), which in turn will lead to have some stability (S).
 Unfortunately, mutations (M) can occur at the DNA or at the RNA.
 Sometimes mutations can be negligent, but sometimes, amutation (M) can lead to an incorrect folding (i.e. not correct folding (F)).
 After a protein has been synthesized, it will begin itsfunction, but proteins have an "expiration date".
 These expiration dates often are dictated by other factors inside cells (e.g.enzymes).
 If a protein is not correctly, folded, it will not be stable.
 Also, after some time, these other factors can perform a hydrolysis (H) on the protein and destabilize the protein, ceasing its function.
-Finally, ligands (L) can be introduced to cells thatcan infl uence the activation of genes (G) either directly or indirectly.
-For example, certain drugs can be used as ligands to specifi ccell receptors that induce a cascade of events that ultimately activates a gene.
+Finally, ligands (L) can be introduced to cells thatcan influence the activation of genes (G) either directly or indirectly.
+For example, certain drugs can be used as ligands to specific cell receptors that induce a cascade of events that ultimately activates a gene.

 ### 2a: Casting the net